-The Martha Olson-Fernandez Foundation Fund Established with The ALS Association Golden West Chapter
+The Martha Olson-Fernandez Foundation Fund Established with The ALS Network*

-In November 2014, The Martha Olson-Fernandez Foundation established The Martha Olson-Fernandez Foundation Fund at The ALS Association Golden West Chapter.
+In November 2014, The Martha Olson-Fernandez Foundation established The Martha Olson-Fernandez Foundation Fund at The ALS Network.

 The money within The Martha Olson-Fernandez Foundation Fund is earmarked to assist people living with ALS on the Central Coast of California.
 This territory includes people living in Santa Barbara, San Luis Obispo, Monterey, Santa Cruz, and San Benito counties.
-Golden West Chapter Care Managers ensure that The Martha Olson-Fernandez Foundation Fund assists people with ALS and their families who need it most.
+ALS Network Care Managers ensure that The Martha Olson-Fernandez Foundation Fund assists people with ALS and their families who need it most.
 Read the impact statements below to learn more.

-The Golden West Chapter’s mission is to discover treatments and cures for amyotrophic lateral sclerosis (ALS), and to serve, advocate for, and empower people affected by ALS to live their lives to the fullest.
-The Chapter’s vision is to create a world without ALS.
+The ALS Network’s mission is to discover treatments and cures for amyotrophic lateral sclerosis (ALS), and to serve, advocate for, and empower people affected by ALS to live their lives to the fullest.
+The Network’s vision is to create a world without ALS.

-Below is a chart of the historical grant distributions to the ALS Association Golden West Chapter
+Below is a chart of the historical grant distributions to the ALS Network.

 Year | Amount |